meningitis

 Viral meningitis

-systems.
-Usually, the symptoms last from 7 to 10 days and the patient recovers
+Usually, the symptoms last from 7 to 10 days and the patient recovers completely.

 Many different viruses can cause meningitis.
 About 90% of cases of viral meningitis are

-coxsackieviruses and echoviruses.
-These viruses are more common during summer and
+and echoviruses.
+These viruses are more common during summer and fall months.

 Viral meningitis is usually diagnosed by laboratory tests of spinal fluid.

-recover on their own.
-Doctors often will recommend bed rest, plenty of fluids, and
+on their own.
+Doctors often will recommend bed rest, plenty of fluids, and medicine to relieve

 Enteroviruses, the most common cause of viral meningitis, are most often spread through

-infected person.
-This usually happens by shaking hands with an infected person or
+person.
+This usually happens by shaking hands with an infected person or touching

-touching something they have handled, and then rubbing your own nose or mouth.
-The
+something they have handled, and then rubbing your own nose or mouth.
+The virus can also

-very common during the summer and early fall, and many people are exposed to them.
+common during the summer and early fall, and many people are exposed to them.
+However,

-However, most infected persons either have no symptoms or develop only a cold or rash
+most infected persons either have no symptoms or develop only a cold or rash with low-grade

 Adhering to good personal hygiene can help to reduce your chances of becoming infected.